Detecting Entanglement can be More Effective with Inequivalent Mutually Unbiased Bases

 This contribution is perhaps the first application of MUBs in which unextendible sets may be the preferred measurement choice over Heisenberg-Weyl subsets.
 In fact, most applications exhibit no preference for a particular subset of MUBs, and hence the physical differences between inequivalent sets have not been fully realised.
 Our results complement some recent observations on measurement incompatibility \cite{designolle19} and quantum random access codes (QRAC) \cite{tavakoli,aguilar}.
 In particular, inequivalent MUBs contain varying degrees of incompatibility when quantified by their noise robustness, meaning that some sets require additional noise to become jointly measurable.
 Furthermore, measuring different subsets of MUBs in a QRAC protocol reveals ``anomalies'' in the average success probability, which appear to coincide with our different lower bounds of the witness.
 Here, by considering entanglement witnesses, we provide a physically significant application which exploits these inequivalences. \\

 \emph{Inequivalent and unextendible MUBs.}---Formally, we say a pair of bases in $\mathbb{C}^d$, labelled $\mathcal{B}_k=\{\ket{i_k}\}_{i=1}^{d}$ and $\mathcal{B}_{k'}$, are mutually unbiased iff

-for all $i,i'=1,\ldots,d$.
-For prime and prime-power dimensions $d=p^n$, the Heisenberg-Weyl group provides the essential building blocks for the construction of a complete set of $d+1$ MUBs (as described in the Appendix).
+for all $i,i'=0,\ldots,d-1$.
+For prime dimensions the standard Heisenberg-Weyl group provides the essential building blocks for the construction of a complete set of $d+1$ MUBs, while for prime-powers $d=p^n$ the generalised tensor product Heisengerg-Weyl group (as described in the Appendix) is used.
 However, in almost all dimensions, these provide only a small subset of all possible cases.
 In order to classify MUBs, we need to introduce the notion of equivalence classes.
 Two sets of $m$ MUBs are equivalent, $\{\mathcal{B}_1 ,\ldots, \mathcal{B}_m\}\sim\{\mathcal{B}'_1 ,\ldots, \mathcal{B}'_m\}$, if one set can be transformed into the other by a unitary or antiunitary transformation, permutations within (or of) bases, and phase factor multiplications.
 The task of classification is challenging, with success currently limited to $d\leq 5$~\cite{haagerup,brierley10}.
 When $d=2,3,5$ the Heisenberg-Weyl MUBs exhaust all possibilities: no inequivalence occurs when $d=2,3$ and only two inequivalent triples appear among all possible subsets in $d=5$.
 In contrast, $d=4$ yields a one-parameter family of pairs, and a three-parameter family of triples, inequivalent to all Heisenberg-Weyl subsets \cite{kraus}.
 In higher dimensions $d\geq6$ the situation is complicated and closely related to the (very old \cite{hadamard,tadej06}) problem of searching for Hadamard matrices.
 In some instances, constructions of MUBs produce cases which do not extend to complete sets, and are aptly named \textit{unextendible} MUBs \cite{mandayam,thas}.
 In dimensions $d=p^n$, the first examples appear when $d=4$ \cite{brierley10} and $d=7$ \cite{grassl}, and more generally $d=p^2$ \cite{szanto,jedwab}.

 Finally, we fix some notation.
 It is often convenient to represent MUBs as sets of unitary matrices, where the columns correspond to orthogonal basis vectors.
 Due to equivalence transformations, it is possible to express a set of $m$ MUBs for $\mathbb{C}^d$ in Hadamard form,